Jnsll/ModelisationScientifique/Intro.md

 Tools have been implemented in several programming languages, but we will focus on using Python.
 Indeed, the scientific Python community is quite large and weel established.
 A lot of tools which are well and largly used have been implemented.
 Thoses tools are either some development tools or some library to carry out the different tasks.

+- Scientific modelling using more and more computers
+    - running simulations
+    - visualisation (graphs, maps)
+    - exploring (calibration, sensitivity analysis, etc)
+    - processing data (pre-processing, post-processing)

+- tools developped in SE for this
+    - helping scientists to model
+    - scientists are not expected to have the expertise in SE.

 ## Slides